Get to Know ScreenFloat 2 – Part V: Share – Drag and Drop, Link Sharing, Export

 Links

-ScreenFloat Website (+ free trial)
+ScreenFloat Website (+ free trial & direct purchase)

 ScreenFloat on the Mac App Store (one-time purchase, free for existing customers)